ezsystems/ezpersonalization-documentation/docs/personalization/user_guide/content_import.md

 - **In-Event:** During the event tracking process, where related data is attached to a click event (e.g. categorypath information)
 - **Push interface:** Classic HTTP POST-based import.
 It is suitable for uploading single content or editor lists
 - **Pull interface:** The recommendation engine loads an exported file from the specified location in the background.
 It was designed to upload big portions of information, for example a weekly update of the whole product catalog
 - **Trigger logic:** The recommendation engine triggers a transactional full import at the customer's system.
-Therefore some custom development or a plugin is needed ([E-Commerce Plugins](../../ecommerce_plugins/magento2.md)).
+Therefore some custom development or a plugin is needed.

 !!! tip